rkaunismaa/LLaMa2_PlayGround/README.md

 docker container start hfpt_Oct28

+## Sunday, November 5, 2023

+5:00am Continuing to mess around with LLama ...

 ## Saturday, November 4, 2023

 Moved the docker images and containers folder from /home/rob/Data3/docker-data to /home/rob/Data2/docker-data ... and now disk io is just as fast as it was before.
 Nice! ... on /home/rob/Data3/docker-data it was much slower ...